What is Evekeo ODT and how is it used?

 The following adverse reactions have been associated during post approval use of amphetamines.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-Palpitations, tachycardia, elevation of blood pressure, sudden death, myocardial infarction.
+Cardiovascular: Palpitations, tachycardia, elevation of blood pressure, sudden death, myocardial infarction.
 There have been isolated reports of cardiomyopathy associated with chronic amphetamine use.

-Psychotic episodes at recommended doses, overstimulation, irritability, restlessness, dizziness, insomnia, euphoria, mood swings, aggression, anger, logorrhea, dermatillomania, dyskinesia, dysphoria, tremor, fatigue, headache, exacerbation of motor and phonic tics and Tourette's syndrome
+Central Nervous System: Psychotic episodes at recommended doses, overstimulation, irritability, restlessness, dizziness, insomnia, euphoria, mood swings, aggression, anger, logorrhea, dermatillomania, dyskinesia, dysphoria, tremor, fatigue, headache, exacerbation of motor and phonic tics and Tourette’s syndrome

-Urticaria, rash, hypersensitivity reactions, including angioedema and anaphylaxis.
+Allergic: Urticaria, rash, hypersensitivity reactions, including angioedema and anaphylaxis.
 Serious skin rashes, including Stevens-Johnson Syndrome and toxic epidermal necrolysis have been reported.

-Impotence, changes in libido, and frequent or prolonged erections.
+Endocrine: Impotence, changes in libido, and frequent or prolonged erections.

 Drugs Having Clinically Important Interactions With Amphetamines

-Table 2: Drugs Having Clinically Important
+Table 2: Drugs Having Clinically Important Interactions with Amphetaminesa

 |MAO Inhibitors (MAOI)|